Why Not Go Gluten Free?

 Avoiding Gluten Products

 Have you thought about going gluten-free?
 Going completely gluten-free is a very challenging diet to obtain.
 Avoiding gluten products is more than giving up traditional meals containing bread, cereals, pastas, pizza, and beer.
 Other food products on the shelves, including frozen vegetables and fruits are containing additives and hidden preservatives.
 These hidden substances are listed as “corn syrup”, “natural flavorings”.
 These contents can also be found listed in the ingredients of sauces, soy products, spices and even some medications.
-If your choosing to go gluten-free it is very important to understand that you may set yourself up for nutritional deficiencies because most products made containing gluten in the US are fortified with sources of vitamin B. Three million of the world’s population are being effected by gluten disease or gluten intolerance.
+If your choosing to go gluten-free it is very important to understand that you may set yourself up for nutritional deficiencies because most products made containing gluten in the US are fortified with sources of vitamin B. Three million of the world’s population are being affected by gluten disease or gluten intolerance.

-The disease celiac disease is effecting 20-30 percent of the world’s population.
+The disease celiac disease is affecting 20-30 percent of the world’s population.
 When people with celiac disease ingest gluten the protein found in (wheat or barley), their body mounts an immune response that attacks the small intestine.
 These attacks lead to damage on the villi, small finger like projections that line the small intestine, that promote nutrient absorption.
 When the villi get damaged, nutrients cannot be absorbed properly into the body.
 The only treatment currently for celiac disease is a strict, gluten-free diet.
 Most patients report symptom improvement of digestion within a few weeks, although intestinal healing may take several years.

 Removing Gluten From Your Diet